vmprof/vmprof-python/docs/vmprof.rst

 * ``--web-auth`` - auth token for user name support in the server.

 * ``-p period`` - float that gives you how often the profiling happens (the max is about 300 Hz, rather don't touch it).
-This is in microseconds, the default is 0.00099
+This is in seconds, the default is 0.99.

 * ``-n`` - enable all C frames, only useful if you have a debug build of PyPy or CPython.